 It’s no secret that nursing is one of the most challenging and taxing (mentally and physically) professions a person can choose.
 But undergoing a travel assignment, while exciting and adventurous, also involves signing up for a lot of “unknowns” in the work environment.
 Jumping into a new hospital in a new city, working with new patients, doctors, and travel nurses means taking in a lot of change at once.
-At times it can feel overwhelming, and you may even find yourself noticing signs and symptoms of burnout.
+At times it can feel overwhelming, and you may even find yourself noticing signs and symptoms of nursing burnout.

 The United States is currently facing a nursing shortage, which means many healthcare professionals are working long hours.
 Both nurses and other healthcare workers have personally experienced how demanding this career can be.
 It’s important to have self care practice to adequately manage your mental health and well-being when on an assignment so that you can learn and grow from the experience.
 Here are some self-care strategies for avoiding nurse burnout while on a travel assignment: